Jim Spanarkel: American broadcaster

 Spanarkel worked 30 years as Nets television analyst (currently on the YES Network), both with Ian Eagle courtside as a color commentator and more recently as a studio host during pre and post-game.
-Spanarkel was terminated by YES prior to the 2020-21 season.
-Currently, he works CBS Sports' regular season and postseason coverage with Eagle.
-He previously was as a studio analyst for NBA TV.
+Spanarkel was terminated by YES prior to the 2020–21 season.

+Currently, he works CBS Sports' regular season and postseason coverage with Spero Dedes.

+He joined CBS in early 1998 and worked first and second round tournament games with his Nets partner, Ian Eagle.
+He subsequently worked the next 17 tournaments with Eagle.

+Starting with the 2015 tournament, Spanarkel moved up to a regional weekend crew, joining Verne Lundquist to work Sweet Sixteen and Elite Eight games for the first time.
+Lundquist retired from college basketball after the 2017 tournament, and Spanarkel was reunited with Eagle.
+In 2024 Eagle replaced Jim Nantz on the lead crew and Spanarkel was paired with Dedes, working First Four and first and second round games.

+In addition to his work with CBS, he works primarily Big East Conference regular season games on FOX Sports.

+He was previously a studio analyst for NBA TV.
 During his entire broadcasting career, he has provided basketball coverage on CBS Sports, ESPN, Fox Sports, and YES.
 In 2013, Spanarkel called the international telecasts of the 2013 NBA Finals alongside Eagle.
 He has also been chief commentator for the Travers Cups and various member guest tournaments at Upper Montclair.

 Personal life

 Spanarkel is married to Janet, and the couple has four children, James, Bridget, Stephanie, and Andrew.
 He is currently a First Vice President and a certified financial planner at Merrill Lynch in New Jersey.

 Spanarkel has been a resident of Rutherford, New Jersey.